10 Incredible Spanish-language Books for Teens (and Teens at Heart)

 Along the way, the family faces poverty, back-breaking work and seemingly insurmountable challenges.
 The story is told from the perspective of a young boy.

-The book is organized as a series of stories, so language learners can easily break it down into smaller chunks for digestible reading.
-The book is aimed at grades four through eight or five through seven depending on the source, which makes it ideal for intermediate Spanish learners or intrepid beginners.
+The book is organized as a series of short, digestible stories, so it’s ideal for intermediate Spanish learners or intrepid beginners.

 Set in the Aztec Empire, the story follows Copo de Algodón, the daughter of royalty.
 Through her eyes, the novel presents major events such as the arrival of Spanish conquistador Hernán Cortés and the death of Moctezuma.